NSGeophysics/GPRPy/README.md

 #### Requires:

-numpy, scipy, matplotlib, pickle, tkinter, struct, re, tqdm, Pmw
+numpy, scipy, matplotlib, pickle, tkinter, struct, re, tqdm, Pmw, pyevtk

 Of these, numpy, scipy, matplotlib, pickle, tkinter, struct, and re often come preinstalled.

 You can install missing packages (perhaps tqdm and Pmw) by running

-`pip install tqdm Pmw`
+`pip install tqdm Pmw pyevtk`

 or

-`pip3 install tqdm Pmw`
+`pip3 install tqdm Pmw pyevtk`

 or

-`conda install tqdm Pmw`
+`conda install tqdm Pmw pyevtk`

 If pip or conda can't find a specific package (for example pickle), then it may already be installed.